 Alternatively, Portugal is a signatory to the Rome I Regulation on the law applicable to contractual obligations, which stipulates that the parties to a contract may, by mutual agreement, choose the law applicable to their contract, and select the court that will have jurisdiction over disputes.
 Therefore, foreign traders may alternatively agree to solve their business disputes in a foreign forum (i.e. under a foreign law or before a foreign court).
 Domestic courts may however retain exclusive jurisdiction over mandatory rules of Portuguese law, or if the chosen foreign law is deemed incompatible with Portuguese public policy.

-Again, it is essential that the agreement be characterized by an international connection (for example, one party has elected domicile in another country, or the place of execution is located abroad), and that a jurisdiction clause is specifically drafted for this purpose.
+It is essential that the agreement be characterized by an international connection (for example, one party has elected domicile in another country, or the place of execution is located abroad), and that a jurisdiction clause is specifically drafted for this purpose.

 Enforcing foreign awards

 Foreign decisions are enforceable in Portugal but patience may be required and various circumstances may apply.
 On one hand, decisions rendered in an EU country would benefit from particularly advantageous enforcement conditions.
-Apart from EU Payment Orders which are normally enforceable directly in domestic courts, the two main methods of enforcing an EU judgment in Portugal are by the use of a European Enforcement Order (EEO, as provided under Regulation EC No. 805/2004) when the claim is undisputed, or by registering the judgment under the provisions of the Brussels I Regulation (44/2001).
+Apart from EU Payment Orders which are normally enforceable directly in domestic courts, the two main methods of enforcing an EU judgment in Portugal are by the use of a European Enforcement Order (EEO, as provided under Regulation EC No. 805/2004) when the claim is undisputed, or by registering the judgment under the provisions of the Brussels I Recast Regulation (1215/2012).

 If the judgment qualifies as an uncontested claim, it can be enforced directly (i.e. without registration) by use of an EEO provided that the debtor has identified assets in the country.
-A European Small Claims Procedure (as provided by Regulation EC 861/2007) aiming at eliminating intermediate steps may similarly be relied upon while enforcing decisions up to EUR 2,000.
+A European Small Claims Procedure (as provided by Regulation EC 861/2007) aiming at eliminating intermediate steps may similarly be relied upon while enforcing decisions up to EUR 5,000.

 If the claim is disputed, the procedure for registering an EU judgment with domestic courts is relatively simple.
 The judgment holder must apply to the relevant court for the judgment to be registered and provide the court with, among other documents, an authenticated copy of the judgment, a certified translation and, if interest is claimed, a statement confirming the amount and rate of interest at the date of the application and going forward.
-Once the judgment has been registered, it can be enforced as if it were issued by domestic courts (according to the Recast Regulation EC 1215/2012, such an exequatur procedure is no longer required from January 2015).
+Once the judgment has been registered, it can be enforced as if it were issued by domestic courts (according to the Recast Regulation EC 1215/2012, an exequatur procedure is no longer required from January 2015).

 On the other hand, judgments rendered in foreign countries outside of the EU would normally be recognized and enforced on a reciprocity basis provided that the issuing country is party to a bilateral or multilateral agreement with Portugal drafted for this purpose.
 In the absence of reciprocal arrangements, exequatur proceedings would take place before domestic courts.
 As a general rule, foreign judgments cannot be reviewed on the merits of the case, but the courts would deny admissibility where the foreign decision is neither final nor enforceable in the issuing country, deemed incompatible with domestic public policy or with decisions rendered by domestic courts, if the defendant has not benefited from a due process of law, if the foreign court has awarded punitive damages, etc.